near/NEPs/text/0000-near-shell.md

 ## Settings, config, and key management

-Project-level **settings**, connection **configuration**, and **key management** are the three types of stored data necessary for developers to reliably build and deploy projects.
+Shell-experience **settings**, connection **configuration**, and **key management** are the three types of stored data necessary for developers to reliably build and deploy projects.

 ```
 ─ awesome-near-project  ⟵ NEAR dApp
- ├── .near-config       ⟵ Stores project-level settings and connection configuration
+ ├── .near-config       ⟵ Stores shell-experience settings and connection configuration
  │  ├── connections     ⟵ Contains files used to connect and deploy a contract (except keys)
  │  │  ├── default.js   ⟵ Default configuration is for development
  │  │  └── localnet.js  ⟵ Custom connection added by user for localnet